UCAS code: W100

 We have been at the forefront of introducing option courses, providing you with choices that permit a breadth and depth of subjects.
 We recognise your desire to immerse yourself in your discipline but believe your learning is enhanced if you are exposed to a wider range of methods and knowledge beyond the confines of the studio.

-There are many option course permutations available to you but we imagine your choices would include a mix of art and other courses available across the wider College of Arts, Humanities & Social Sciences – subject to availability.
+There are many optional course permutations available to you but we imagine your choices would include a mix of art and other courses available across the wider College of Arts, Humanities and Social Sciences - subject to availability.